Confederate statues are coming down following George Floyd's death. Here's what we know - KRDO

 A spokesperson for the city told CNN in a statement that the owner of the statue, United Daughters of the Confederacy, notified the city and said they would remove the statue on June 2.

-Virginia is home to more Confederate commemorations than any other state, according to its governor, Ralph Northam, and on Thursday he vowed to do something about that.
+Virginia is home to more Confederate commemorations than any other state, according to its governor, Ralph Northam.

 Northam said he’s directing that the statue of Robert E. Lee, which sits in the capital of Richmond, be taken down and moved into storage while a decision is made on its future.